NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Experiments

-\paragraph{Template creation} The lines $ 0, 6, 7 $ of Table~\ref{table:ablation1}, demonstrate the effects of using different template sources on the mean AP metric.
-Line $ 6 $ uses Pyrender~\cite{pyrender} as a lightweight/fast renderer, similar to CNOS~\cite{nguyen2023cnosstrongbaselinecadbased} and line $ 7 $ uses BlenderProc~\cite{Denninger2023} for more photo realistic renders; which was utilized by GigaPose~\cite{nguyen2024gigaposefastrobustnovel} for their ``onboarding'' stage.
-Both render the object floating in an empty (black) space.
-Our default ``PBR-BlenderProc4BOP'' pipeline gave the best results; while it also uses BlenderProc for rendering, it renders objects in random cluttered scenes to make the reference crops even more realistic.
+\paragraph{Template creation} Table~\ref{table:ablrend} demonstrates the effects of using different template sources on the mean AP metric.
+Line $ 1 $ refers to Pyrender as a lightweight/fast renderer (similar to CNOS) and line $ 2 $ to BlenderProc for more photo realistic renders; which was utilized by GigaPose~\citep{nguyen2024gigaposefastrobustnovel} for their ``onboarding'' stage.
+Both render the object floating in an empty (black) space.\\ Our default ``PBR-BlenderProc4BOP'' pipeline gave the best results; while it also uses BlenderProc for rendering, it renders objects in random cluttered scenes to make the reference crops even more realistic.
+Indeed, if one were to consider the same object in two different scenes, one without any other object and the other with an object that is slightly occluding a part of it, the resulting masks would be different.
+The one in the ``void'' would result in a too clean/artificial representation of the object that shows all of its parts, while the other would not have some of its parts in its mask.
+As it turns out, these occluded objects can better represent the ones in the cluttered scenes of the query/test images of the BOP challenge.
+Further ablation studies regarding different CT values and the effect of $ w_{\mathit{appe}} $ on the mean AP score can be found in the Appendix~\cref{sec:app:aabl}.

-\paragraph{Varying cyclic threshold} Table~\ref{table:ablation2} shows the mean AP metric values for different cyclic thresholds.
-Smaller CT values filter out too many patches, thus reducing the performances.
-On the other hand, too large ones are prone to noise.
-A CT value of $ 5 $ seems to be the point after which the performances drop.